AdaCore/Ada-SPARK-Crate-Of-The-Year/terms_and_conditions.md

 ## Payment or Delivery of the Prizes

-The winner (or Team Lead) of each Crate Of The Year Prize will be asked to provide banking information (IBAN of SWIFT) and whether they want to be paid in EUR or USD.
+The winner (or Team Lead) of each Crate Of The Year Prize will be asked to provide banking information (IBAN or SWIFT) and whether they want to be paid in EUR or USD.
 Payment will be made by the Organizer, in the chosen currency, within 45 days of receipt of such information.
-The Participant receiving the payment shall be responsible for any fee charged by his bank for such transfer and any fees for currency conversion.
+The Participant receiving the payment shall be responsible for any fee charged by their bank for such transfer and any fees for currency conversion.
 If the Participant requests to be paid in EUR, they acknowledge that the original USD amount of the prize will be converted to EUR at the then-current exchange rate.
 The Team Leads are responsible for distributing the Prize among the members of their Team.

 ## Miscellaneous clauses
 ### Organizer